pakeke-constructor/ideas/no_versioning.md

 ```

-I simplified the diagram greatly, because the original was too cluttered and hard to read. (roughly 2/3rds of edges are missing)
+I simplified the diagram greatly, because the original was too cluttered and hard to read. (roughly half of edges are missing)

 Can you *imagine* what a nightmare this would be, if every mod was able to use it's own versions for stuff?<br>
 It just wouldn't be possible.
 Versioning is not compatible with UMG's vision.